Healthcare Modernisation in Northern Cyprus: A System in Transformation

 Helicopter Ambulance Services

-Air ambulance capability has become an important part of emergency healthcare in Northern Cyprus, particularly for trauma cases and inter-hospital transfers.
+Air ambulance capability has become an important part of emergency healthcare in Northern Cyprus.
+This is particularly true for trauma cases and inter-hospital transfers.
 Operational data indicates regular and increasing use, demonstrating real-world impact rather than symbolic deployment.

 Robotic Surgery and Advanced Treatments